yetanotherco/aligned_layer/README.md

 #### Update the operator

-To update the operator, run:
+To update the operator, first stop the process running the operator (if there is any) and then run:

 ```bash
 make build_operator